Tips to make your charitable fundraiser stand out! Get donations, and make a big impact for the causes you care about with Peer to Peer Fundraising!

 2. Think beyond Facebook

 Social media fuels peer-to-peer fundraising, but it’s not the only place you should be promoting your fundraiser.
 Crowdfunding has saturated social media — many of us log onto our social media accounts and scroll past dozens of fundraisers, pleas for help, and requests to donate to charity every single day.
 It can be exhausting.
-And, worse, you can spend lots of time crafting the perfect social media post asking your friends and family to support you by donating to your fundraiser, only to have them not even see it because Facebook’s algorithm knocked your post off their newsfeeds, or they didn’t check Twitter close enough to the time you posted your tweet to see it and it got pushed off their feed by more recent tweets, etc.
+And, worse, you can spend lots of time crafting the perfect social media post asking for support for your fundraiser, only to have them not even see it.
+This can happen because Facebook’s algorithm knocked your post off their newsfeeds.
+Perhaps they didn’t check Twitter close enough to the time you posted your tweet to see it and it got pushed off their feed by more recent tweets, etc.

 You can combat fundraiser fatigue and missed posts by conducting personal outreach.
-Send a personal email to people you want to support your fundraiser and explain why you’d like them to donate; send a direct Facebook message; call your friends up on the phone and let them know what you’re doing and why; you could even send letters or cards with handwritten messages in the mail; you could have a dinner party and ask all of your guests to make a donation to your fundraiser.
+Send a personal email to people you want to support your fundraiser and explain why you’d like them to donate; send a direct message on your social media platform of choice; call your friends up on the phone and let them know what you’re doing and why; you could even send letters or cards with handwritten messages in the mail; you could have a dinner party and ask all of your guests to make a donation to your fundraiser.
 This kind of outreach with personal touches ensures that your request is seen and heard, and because you’re engaging people one-on-one, you’re more likely to get donations than a blanket request for donations on social media to everyone you know.

 3. Use social media wisely